microsoft/Build-SCXcore/README.md

 2. As a shell bundle.

-Building a shell bundle is a superset of of setting up a system to build a local RPM, so we will cover that first.
+Building a shell bundle is a superset of setting up a system to build a local RPM, so we will cover that first.

 #### Sudoers configuration